 a.
 Failure to comply.
 If the owner shall fail to cause such work to be completed within such time and has not otherwise agreed in writing to said repairs being performed in a method approved by the township, the ordinance enforcement officer shall notify the township board of such failure upon the expiration of the 60 day period; and the township board shall thereafter cause the repairs and/or elimination of encroachments to be made and shall certify the total cost, together with an additional fee of 25 percent for engineering supervision and general administrative expense, to the township supervisor, who shall levy such amount against the property on the next succeeding tax assessment roll.

 b.
 Lien against property.
 From and after the date of certification to the Supervisor by the township board, such amount shall constitute a lien upon the premises; and such tax shall be collected by the township treasurer in the same manner as other taxes and other assessments under the state's general property tax laws.

-(3) Proration of costs.
-When the sidewalk to be repaired is contiguous to more than one lot or parcel of land, the total cost of such repair, if repair is completed under this section, shall be prorated for assessment purposes on the basis of front footage repaired of the lots affected.

-(Ord.
-No. 220, § 5-10.06, 8-5-1998; Ord.
-No. 242, 5-6-2003)

-Proposed Ordinance Provisions

-Delete: Section 58-525 in entirety

-Add: to Sec.
-58-528. - Obligations and responsibilities.

-(c) (2) c.
+c.
 Option to use township contractor.
 Prior to the expiration of the 60

 day compliance period noted above, the owner may commit to having

 the township contract the repairs without the assessment of the 25% administrative fee.
-The township b
+The township board may allow the payment for such repairs to be made over time subject to terms and conditions set forth by board resolution.

+(3) Proration of costs.
+When the sidewalk to be repaired is contiguous to more than one lot or parcel of land, the total cost of such repair, if repair is completed under this section, shall be prorated for assessment purposes on the basis of front footage repaired of the lots affected.

 (4) Township contribution to repairs and maintenance.
 The township board may

 authorize expenditures for repairs and maintenance.
 The township board shall periodically set the terms, conditions and contribution amount by resolution.
-A contribution by the township does not modify the obligation of the adjoining property owners with regard to repair and maintenance of sidewalks, nor does it limit or relieve persons installing such sidewalk from liability for maintenance and defects in workmanship, materials, or the like.
+A contribution by the township does not modify the responsibility of the adjoining property owners with regard to repair and maintenance of sidewalks.

-(5)